Tournament Beneficiary

 Ticket Turnback Program

-The tournament will support the Memorial Hermann Institute for Nursing Excellence through its ticket resale program.
+The Ticket Turnback Program proudly supports the Memorial Hermann Institute for Nursing Excellence.
 The Nursing Institute ensures world class patient care by supporting innovation and research along with attracting and retaining top nursing talent.
+Since its inception, the Ticket Turnback Program has raised over $350,000.